-If ordering cell phones, you will need to submit a TSR.
+IF ordering cell phones, you will need to submit a Telecommunications Work Order.

 Be aware that converting to a new service plan or provider many times requires the purchase of a new phone.
 The existing phone will not always work with a new provider.

 It is highly recommended that users with phones that are more than two years replace their phones.
-There are a variety of "no cost" and discounted phones available on the new contracts.
+There are a variety of "no or low cost" and discounted phones available on the new contracts.